vicgalle/zero-shot-reward-models/README.md

-# Zero-Shot Reward Models 🎯
+# ZYN: Zero-Shot Reward Models with Yes-No Questions 🎯

 This repository showcases a generic technique to use an instruction-tuned LLM such as 🍮 Flan-T5 as a reward model for RLHF/RLAIF tasks.
 It relies in the [trlx](https://github.com/CarperAI/trlx) library for the PPO implementation.